magneticbear/magneticbear.com/src/documents/lab/startup-weekend-montreal/index.html.md

 ---

 For those who aren't aware of Startup Weekend, a brief overview from their website.

-> "Startup Weekends are 54-hour events where developers, designers, marketers, product managers and startup enthusiasts come together to share ideas, form teams, build products, and launch startups!"
+> Startup Weekends are 54-hour events where developers, designers, marketers, product managers and startup enthusiasts come together to share ideas, form teams, build products, and launch startups!

 So: come up with an idea, make it as fast as possible, then pitch it to a panel of judges who have a wealth of experience in the startup world.
 How hard could it be?